Date and time formatting

 Understanding the formatting syntax

-Once the default prop values are nullified, we override the default formatting rules in the JSON translation value.
-We can take a look at an example of German translation for SystemMessage:
+Once the default prop values are nullified, we override the default formatting rules.
+We can take a look at an example of German translation for SystemMessage (below a JSON example - note the escaped quotes):

 "timestamp/SystemMessage": "{{ timestamp | timestampFormatter(calendar: true; calendarFormats: {\"lastDay\": \"[gestern um] LT\", \"lastWeek\": \"[letzten] dddd [um] LT\", \"nextDay\": \"[morgen um] LT\", \"nextWeek\": \"dddd [um] LT\", \"sameDay\": \"[heute um] LT\", \"sameElse\": \"L\"}) }}",